 Anaphylactice response—what we like to call the collapsing puppy syndrome.
 This happens less than two percent of the time and is usually within ten to fifteen minutes.

-Delayed cellular response—with this reaction, dogs get a lump on their body where the vaccine was given.
+Delayed cellular response— lumps on your dog’s body can appear where vaccines are given.
 This lump may occur within one to three weeks of the vaccination, is usually non-painful and may take one to two weeks to go away.

 Autoimmune disease can occur in dogs for a number of reasons – genetic/hereditary, viral or bacterial infection, drugs, and vaccines.
 It is estimated to occur in less than four in 10,000 dogs because of vaccinations.
-Our hospital has seen less than half a dozen dogs with autoimmune disease where vaccines were suspect.
 Autoimmune disease can also be brought on by numerous causes other that just vaccines, so it is difficult to implicate vaccination as a definitive cause in these cases.
+The diseases vaccinated

-Bordetella—This vaccine is to be given at 3-4 months of age and boostered every 6 months.
-It is required every 6 months at our hospital for all hospitalized, boarding, surgical and dental patients.
+Bordetella (Kennel Cough)—This vaccine is to be given at 3-4 months of age and boostered annually.
+It is required at our hospital for all boarding, surgical and dental patients.

 Lyme—This vaccine is recommended annually for those dogs exposed to ticks.
 Not all dogs need this vaccine.
 It is our strong recommendation that all dogs at risk of exposure to ticks be placed on tick repellant/insecticidal products.

-Leptospira—This vaccine is only recommended for hunting, working, and outdoor/rural dogs.
+Leptospira—This vaccine is primarily recommended for hunting, working, and outdoor/rural dogs.
+However, some indoor dogs have also gotten this disease.
 Leptospira is contagious to people.
-Unfortunately this vaccine does not protect against all of the serovars (sub-types) of this disease and therefore your dog cannot be considered fully protected from this disease.
+Unfortunately this vaccine does not protect against all of the serovars (sub-types) of this disease and therefore your dog cannot be considered fully protected from this disease from vaccination alone.
+Infection occurs after exposure to water contaminated with urine from infected wildlife.

-FVRCP—Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia This vaccine is to be given to all cats every 3 years following their kitten series (booster vaccines 3 weeks apart from 6-18 weeks of age) and an annual booster.
-We do recommend more frequent vaccination in multi-cat households and for outdoor cats.
+FVRCP—Feline Viral Rhinotracheitis, Calicivirus, Panleukopenia This vaccine is to be given to all cats every 3 years following their kitten series (booster vaccines 3 weeks apart from 6-18 weeks of age) and a booster every 3 years.
+It is required at our hospital for all boarding, surgical and dental patients.

-Rabies—Per state law, this vaccine is to be given at 4 months of age, 12 months later and then every 3 years using a 3 year vaccine or annually using a 1 year vaccine.
-We are currently using a 1 year vaccine for our feline patients because that particular vaccine is non-adjuvanted with less risk of reaction.
+Rabies— according to state law, this vaccine is to be given to your pet at 4 months of age, 12 months later and then every 3 years using a

 FIV—Feline Immunodeficiency Virus This vaccine is recommended for all outdoor cats and indoor/outdoor cats on an annual basis following kitten series vaccinations.
 Cats will need to be tested for FIV infection prior to vaccination.

 Like any reputable hospital, we require vaccinations prior to boarding and surgery, but we do not require that patients get them from us.
-We are happy to accept them from any licensed veterinarian/veterinary hospital.
-We truly believe that regular vaccinations are extremely important in ensuring your pet’s well being.
+We’re happy to accept them from any licensed veterinarian/veterinary hospital.
+We do not accept feed store or other vaccines given by non-licensed individuals.
+We truly believe that regular vaccinations are extremely important in ensuring your pet’s well-being.

 Other Protective Measures